The current state of religion

 In summary, essenceism shows that only a fairly exact repetition of the way Jesus Christ saved mankind from Satan's hands can lead the world to full salvation.
 My system calls this the globetrotter mission.
 They should, like Jesus, walk among the people and teach them where they live.
 First of all, they should live modestly, eating and sleeping in the homes to which they will be invited; just live with other people.
 It should be a global action, stimulating all mankind.
 Mainly the world's religions could do this.
 They just need to free their clergy from opulent temples, mosques, parish houses and episcopal palaces.
 They just have to ask them for what Jesus asked of his disciples, that is, to go out into the world to teach all nations.

 Every person from birth carries within himself the greatest value of his life – eternity.
-In addition to eternity, love also constitutes another, most important value in him.
-However, this eternity is its basic highway of life.
+In addition to eternity, love is also the most important value in him, because it is the force that leads man to eternity and perfection.
+Thus, eternity is the basic life highway.
 Lack of knowledge about it is a kind of spiritual disability of man.
 I want to help people find that eternity in themselves !

 I would like to cordially invite anyone who knows English better than me to notify me of language errors on this website.
 Especially, I ask for help the „native speakers” in English. - Contact: firstname.lastname@example.org